alex-desaram/alex-desaram.github.io/lessons-from-an-arhat.md

 permalink: /blog/lessons-from-an-arhat/
 ---

-# Lessons from an Arhat《第六十尊 金山觉意尊者》
+# Lessons from an Arhat
 *A quiet moment at Baoguang Temple.*

 When I visited 宝光寺 (_Bǎogūang Sì_) – Baoguang Temple in 新都区 (_Xīndū_ _Qū_) – Xindu, I took part in an old tradition: selecting an arhat whose presence I felt drawn to, then counting an auspicious number—**21**, the age I turn this year—forward to find my destined guide.